rematocorp/trello-integration-action/CONTRIBUTING.md

-- Write your changes to `index.ts` and not `dist/index.js`
+-   Write your changes to `index.js` and not `dist/index.js`
 -   Make sure your changes are [prettified](https://prettier.io/)
 -   Run `yarn build` before commiting your changes